 Universe 2 (anthology) Edited by Terry Carr 1972

-Illustrated by Alicia Austin
+Illustrated by Alicia Austin [top left]

 Still I Persist in Wondering (collection) 1978

-(Uncredited cover [right] illustrates “Tiger Boy”)
+(Uncredited cover [top right] illustrates “Tiger Boy”)

 Translated into German as Tiger Boy.
 It’s interesting that the Germans renamed the collection after this story, but their cover art is absolutely atrocious so I haven’t reproduced it here.

 Bruno is a mute teenage villager who composes poems that no one hears.
 Tiger Boy is a strange naked youth who wanders the wilds with his tiger.
-When the two of them meet they immediately become friends (and, it’s hinted, lovers).
+When the two meet they immediately become friends (and, it’s hinted, lovers).
 Bruno decides to run away with Tiger Boy, but the superstitious villagers believe Tiger Boy is a demon or a sorcerer and set out to apprehend him at all costs, with tragic consequences for all.